Multiplex Network Regression: How do relations drive interactions?: Application: High School Contacts Analysis

-As we expected, from the result of the regression we can see a strong effect of the separation between classes.
-The value of $\beta_C\gg0$ implies an odds-ratio of $23.5348113$ for the probability of an encounter between classmates against an encounter of students of different classes, given everything else equal.
-This means that there are $23$ more chances that two classmates meet, compared to encounters between students of different classes.
-Class topics is also a driving force for the interactions.
-A contact between students attending classes on the same topic is $8$ times more likely to be observed than a contact between students attending classes on different topics.
-The value of $\beta_G$ supports the presence of weak homophily in the encounters between students, with an odds-ratio of $1.2177692$.
-The effect of self-reported friendship is also positive as expected, however the negative value of $\beta_F$, close to 0, hints that Facebook connections have little effect on the encounters.
+As we expected, from the results of the regression we can see a strong effect obtained from the separation of vertices into the categories corresponding to classes.
+In the full model, the value of $\theta_C\gg0$ implies an odds-ratio of $e^{\theta_C}=23.76$ for the probability of an interaction between classmates against an encounter of students of different classes, given everything else equal.
+This means that there are approximately $24$ more chances that two classmates meet, compared to encounters between students of different classes.
+Class topics are also a driving force for the interactions.
+Contact between students attending classes on the same topic is $10$ times more likely to be observed than contact between students attending classes on different topics.
+The value of $\theta_G$ supports the presence of a weak gender homophily in the encounters between students, with an odds-ratio of $1.22$.
+The effect of self-reported friendship is large and positive as expected, while non-corresponded friendships yield a much lower effect, even though this is larger than that provided by Facebook connections.